hjerling/workshop/README.md

 # Workshop
 > Here are some instructions for a workshop on pair programming and TDD.

-The skeleton of the tests are in the [index.html](index.html) file.
+The skeleton for the tests are in the [index.html](index.html) file.
 To run the tests, simply open [index.html](index.html) in the browser of your choosing.

 The tests use [the jasmine framework](https://jasmine.github.io/).
-This is because it offers the simple in browser setup.
+This is because it offers the simple in browser setup which is helpful in a workshop scenario.
+[Other](https://mochajs.org/) [test](https://jestjs.io/) [frameworks](https://nightwatchjs.org/) [are](https://www.cypress.io/) [available](https://github.com/hapijs/lab).

 Please use [the jasmine documentation](https://jasmine.github.io/pages/docs_home.html) to further the tests when workshopping.
 Most of what is needed for this workshop can be found in [the jasmine API documentation](https://jasmine.github.io/api/4.6/global).
 When asserting actual and expected values you should use [the matchers in the jasmine API documentation](https://jasmine.github.io/api/4.6/matchers.html).

 You don't need to follow these instructions to the point.
 The important thing is that you code, in a pair, using TDD.
+But remember; you are two people working together, discuss your plan of action.

 ## 1. Finish the development of the Square class.
 - Complete the Square class